As you read this article, you’ll find detailed information on the price of walnut wood per board foot and the factors influencing this lumber cost.

 More Details on the Value of Black Walnut Wood

-When it comes to cost of black walnut woods, there are finer details that involve the size or dimension, degree of processing, and percentage moisture contained in the wood.
+When it comes to the cost of black walnut wood, the finer details involve the size or dimension, degree of processing, and percentage of moisture in the wood.

-Although we’ve mentioned some aspects of pricing, the following should provide a clearer picture of what’s obtainable.
+Although we’ve mentioned some pricing aspects, the following should clarify what’s obtainable.

 A black walnut wood measuring 8×4 thick would cost around $6.25.
 Wide stock walnut wood of around 7 to 10” wide starts from around $1.
 The widest stock walnut wood measuring 10’ + in width starts from $2.

-Live edged black walnut slabs of between 14 to 20” wide for $9
+Live-edged black walnut slabs between 14 to 20” wide for $9

 Why is Black Walnut Woods Expensive?